310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Chiaki %}
 Yep!
-It’s just a costume for this event, but whenever we shout “*Transform!”*, we are reborn into a new being!
+It’s just a regular costume for this event, but!
+Whenever we shout *“Transform!”*, we are reborn into a new being!

 No matter how idealistic or glorified it sounds, we become capable of shouting all our ideals without shame!

 That’s why I love heroes!
 You become able to say things you wouldn’t normally be able to say!
 Things you’d be too scared to say!

-You become able to uphold your feelings, your ideals, your dreams—and everything that you believe to be righteous!
+You become able to uphold your feelings, your ideals, your dreams — and everything that you believe to be righteous!

 You no longer cower back in fear!
 Instead, you’re capable of becoming a star of hope that will save and protect someone who’s scared of something, like I am!

-Heheh~♪ I’m happy to know you got to understand what heroes are, Takamine!
+Heheh~♪ I’m so happy to know you got to understand what heroes are, Takamine!
 {% endbubble %}

 {% bubble Midori %}
-Why’re you talking like you’re so wise… You’re looking really pathetic right now, so nothing you say sounds even the tiniest bit convincing…
+Why’re you talking like you’re so wise… You’re looking really pathetic right now, so nothing you say sounds even the tiniest bit convincing, 'kay…?

 Please get things done heroically, alright?
 At least before the live show ends…
 {% endbubble %}